SwedbankPay/developer.swedbankpay.com/payments/credit-card/direct.md

 * If the payment shown above is done as a two-phase (Authorization), you will need to implement the Capture and Cancel requests.
 * **Abort:** It is possible to [abort a payment][abort] if the payment has no successful transactions.
-* For reversals, you will need to implement the Reversal request.
+* For reversals, you will need to implement the [Reversal][reversal] request.
 * If you did a PreAuthorization, you will have to send a Finalize to the transaction using [PATCH on the Authorization][finalizing-the-transaction].
 * **Callback from PayEx:** Whenever changes to the payment occur a [Callback request][callback-request] will be posted to the `callbackUrl`, generated when the payment was created.

-[abort]: /payments/credit-card/after-payment
+[abort]: /payments/credit-card/other-features/#abort
 [callback-API-description]: #
 [callback-request]: /payments/credit-card/after-payment
 [CallbackURL]: #
-[Cancel]: /payments/credit-card/after-after-payment
+[Cancel]: /payments/credit-card/after-payment/#Cancellations
-[Capture]: /payments/credit-card/after-after-payment
+[Capture]: /payments/credit-card/after-payment/#Capture
 [finalize-request]: /payments/credit-card/after-payment
-[finalizing-the-transaction]: /payments/credit-card/after-after-payment
+[finalizing-the-transaction]: /payments/credit-card/after-payment
 [PCI-link]: https://www.pcisecuritystandards.org/
+[reversal]: /payments/credit-card/after-payment/#Reversals